 - a. log files in the install_root\logs\wbi\install directory - b. log files in the %tmp%\niflogs.wbi directory if no files are found in install_root\logs\wbi\install - c. install_root\logs\manageprofiles\profile_name_create.log, install_root\logs\manageprofiles\profile_name_augment.log, and install_root\logs\manageprofiles\pmt.log. - d.
 Any additional log or trace files generated by installation actions.
 Look in install_root\logs\wbi\install for trace files generated during the installation process.
-Look in install_root\logs\manageprofilesprofile_name for those generated by profile creation or augmentation.
+Look in install_root\logs\manageprofiles\profile_name for those generated by profile creation or augmentation.
 (For more information about install_root and profile_root locations, see Default installation directories for the product, profiles, and tools.)
 These files are primarily intended for use by IBM technical support. - 4.
 Determine whether the installation problem is caused by a configuration script that failed.

-The install_root/logs/wbi/installconfig.log file on i5/OS, Linux and UNIX platforms or install_root\logs\wbi\installconfig.log file on Windows platforms indicates configuration problems that can prevent the product from working correctly.
+The install_root/logs/wbi/installconfig.log file on i5/OS, Linux and UNIX platforms or install_root/logs/wbi/installconfig.log file on Windows platforms indicates configuration problems that can prevent the product from working correctly.

-For more information about diagnosing failed configuration scripts, see "Diagnosing a failing Ant configuration script" on page 15.
+For more information about diagnosing failed configuration scripts, see "Diagnosing a failing Ant configuration script" on page 17.

-- 5. If the error logs do not contain enough information to determine the cause of the problem, uninstall the product, clean up any log files or other artifacts that are left behind, turn on tracing, and reinstall. - Report the stdout and stderr logs to the console window by adding the -is:javaconsole parameter to the install command: - ^{i5/0S} On i5/OS platforms: - install -is:javaconsole install -is:javaconsole > captureFileName.txt 2>&1 install -is:javaconsole
+- 5. If the error logs do not contain enough information to determine the cause of the problem, uninstall the product, clean up any log files or other artifacts that are left behind, turn on tracing, and reinstall. - Report the stdout and stderr logs to the console window by adding the -is:javaconsole parameter to the install command: - i5/0S On i5/OS platforms:

+install -is:javaconsole